International Criminal Law/Extradition

 - Brown et al. v Government of the Republic of Rwanda (2013 - 2017) - Led Junior instructed on behalf of B in a second attempt by Rwanda to extradite in relation to allegations of being a principal organiser of the genocide and having directly participated in multiple murders.
 Extradition refused on the grounds that B would face a real risk of an unfair trial, if extradited.
 Decision upheld on appeal before the High Court.

 - Republic of Kosovo v Kullaj (2017) - Instructed to appear on behalf of Requested Person accused of murdering his sister in the first ever extradition request from the Republic of Kosovo.
+Successful discharge on the basis that the domestic arrest warrant was defective within the meaning of the s78 Extradition Act 2003

 - Topalli v Belgium - (2016) - Instructed on behalf of the alleged ring-leader of a multi-jurisdictional human trafficking organised crime group against whom the majority of alleged misconduct took place within the UK.
 Challenge to extradition focussed on the forum bar and, latterly, abuse of process arising out of alleged judicial misconduct in the requesting state.